suphawadeeth/Data-Analytics-Ironhack/mini-project/note-to-myself.md

 ### 4. Finally, answer the question
 - I decided to use SQL query, then later on will plot the result using python pandas.

+Updated 09.03.2023 >> No need to use SQL, python pandas is enough for this project & plotting graph

 #### Our Objective: Decide the best replacement for a transferred player
 What is the criteria of "best replacement"?
 - After created model and predict the outcome (BOV/OVA), we found these factors are good predictors: